near/docs/docs/2.develop/relayers/multichain-server.md

 ## Supported Chains

 - BSC testnet
-- BSC Mainnet (March 27 2024)
-- Ethereum Mainnet (March 27 2024)
-- More chains coming soon!
+- BSC mainnet, Ethereum mainnet, and more chains coming soon!

 :::info
 Check the Relayer's [GitHub repository](https://github.com/near/multichain-relayer-server) to learn more about upcoming features and updates.